ISI-apex/casper-utils/README.md

 To build Gentoo Prefix need to pre-populate `distfiles/` directory with some special source tarballs (even if the build host is online).

-For building on USC HPCC/Discovery clusters, all source tarballs are on the shared filesystem, so you can copy from there:
+On some supported HPC clusters, the `distfiles/` directory can be copied from a shared filesystem:
+* On USC HPCC/Discovery clusters:

 	$ rsync -aq /project/jpwalter_356/distfiles/ casper-utils/distfiles/

+* On the ISI gpuk40 machine:

-	$ chmod -R u+rw casper-utils/distfiles/
+	$ rsync -aq /home/casper/distfiles/ casper-utils/distfiles/

-On other hosts, the same directory is available as a tar archive, which needs to be downloaded manually from the link below via a browser (or by using `gdown` tool, `curl`/`wget` likely will not work due to Google intricacies) and extracted at root of this repository:
+* On other hosts, the same directory is available as a tar archive, which needs to be downloaded manually from the link below via a browser (or by using `gdown` tool, `curl`/`wget` likely will not work due to Google intricacies) and extracted at root of this repository: